Applying For Press Passes To The Event

 Would you like to write about Intervention or interview the team behind it all?
 Please direct all inquires to Onezumi Hartstein at Onezumi@Onezumi.com.

-ROCKVILLE, MD — February 1, 2013 – Intervention, a visionary combination of educational conference plus indie creator and gaming festival returns to Rockville, MD this Aug.
+ROCKVILLE, MD — July 15, 2013 – Intervention, a visionary combination of educational conference, art exhibition, and gaming convention returns to Rockville, MD this Aug.
 23-25, 2013 for it’s fourth year.
 It’s goal?
-To Intervene and Inspire the whole family to take advantage of the intersection of art and technology.
+To Intervene and Inspire the whole family to take advantage of what they can do with creativity and technology.
 Many guest speakers will attend – and, in keeping with the convention’s focus all of the guests are creators who have made a name for themselves by using the Internet to build their fan base.

 The event’s co-founder, Onezumi Hartstein, said, “[co-founder] James Harknell and I wanted to put together an event that would empower people to take control of their lives by going DIY with the internet and to showcase those who have done so already.
 We feel that the internet is the present and the future.
 This is the event for the internet generation.”
 After successful runs in 2010, 2011, and 2012 this year will mark Hartstein’s fourth time organizing the event.